 Herb and spice beers use herbs or spices (derived from roots, seeds, fruits, vegetable, flowers, etc.) other than or in addition to hops to create a distinct (ranging from subtle to intense) character, although individual characters of herbs and/or spices used may not always be identifiable.
 Underhopping often, but not always, allows the spice or herb to contribute to the flavor profile.
 Positive evaluations are significantly based on perceived balance of flavors.
-Beers containing a fruit (e.g. juniper berry) or vegetable (e.g. chili pepper) with herbal or spice qualities would be appropriately entered in this category.
-For purposes of this competition, coconut is defined as a fruit, and beers containing coconut would be appropriately entered as fruit beer or fruit wheat beer, unless they are highly experimental.
+Beers containing a fruit (e.g. juniper berry) or vegetable (e.g. the "heat" of chili pepper) with herbal or spice qualities would be appropriately entered in this category.
+A chili-flavored beer with notable roast or vegetable character, but no chili "heat", would be appropriately entered as field beer.
+For purposes of this competition, coconut is defined as a vegetable, and beers containing coconut would be appropriately entered as field beer, unless they are highly experimental.
 Beers exhibiting pumpkin character would be more appropriately entered in the pumpkin beer subcategory.
 To allow for accurate judging the brewer must list what herbs and/or spices are used, and may also list a classic style of base beer.
 Beer entries not accompanied by this information will be at a disadvantage during judging.

-Original Gravity (°Plato): 1.030-1.110 (7.5-26 °Plato) ◆ Apparent Extract/Final Gravity (°Plato): 1.006-1.030 (1.5-7.5 °Plato) ◆ Alcohol by Weight (Volume): 2-9.5% (2.5-12%) ◆ Bitterness (IBU): 5-70 ◆ Color SRM (EBC): 5-50 (10-100 EBC)
+Original Gravity ("Plato): 1.030-1.110 (7.5-26 "Plato) • Apparent Extract/Final Gravity ("Plato): 1.006-1.030 (1.5-7.5 "Plato) • Alcohol by Weight (Volume): 2-9.5% (2.5-12%) • Bitterness (IBU): 5-70 • Color SRM (EBC): 5-50 (10-100 EBC)